Arlene Foster blames ‘malign and criminal elements’ for whipping up violence

 The move comes after police were attacked during another night of violence in a number of loyalist areas on Monday.

-Nine officers were injured in Ballymena, taking to 41 the number injured in disorder across Northern Ireland since Friday night.
+Nine officers were injured in Ballymena, taking to 41 the number injured in disorder across the North since Friday night.

 During the unrest, debris, including a wheelie bin, was thrown onto the M2 motorway, forcing its closure.